 CPU Limit can be turned for individual nodes in a lab.
 EVE node templates are set, by default, with the recommended CPU limit settings.
-An Unchecked CPU Limit option means that this node will boot without CPU limit.
+An Unchecked CPU Limit option means that this node will boot without CPU https://searchservervirtualization.techtarget.com/definition/KSM-kernel-samepage-merging